ADA Aqua Soil - Amazonia light - Powder 9L

 - Rare black soil is used in ingredients, it promotes the growth of almost all aquatics plants, except plants that prefer specific water quality.

-- Contained rich organic ingredients and nitrogen level promote the growth of aquatic plants and make the water condition mildly acidic for plants and tropical fish.
+- Contained rich organic ingredients and nitrogen levels promote the growth of aquatic plants and make the water condition mildly acidic for plants and tropical fish.

 How many bags do you need?

-- General rule of thumb is one 3L bag per 5 gallons or one 9L bag per 15 gallons.
+- The general rule of thumb is one 3L bag per 5 gallons or one 9L bag per 15 gallons.

-- One 9L bag will give approximately 4 inch height in 1 square foot.
+- One 9L bag will give approximately 4 inches height in 1 square foot.